davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-10-05-kona-diaries-2015-day-10-the-koala-swim.md

 ![20151003-7447](/images/2015/20151003-7447.jpg)

-Tables were setup for eight people and we looked to find a table with some folk thatwe could befriend and join in with.
+Tables were setup for eight people and we looked to find a table with some folk that we could befriend and join in with.
 We saw four people on a table, introduced ourselves, apologised for our strange accents and sat down.

 ![20151003-0915](/images/2015/20151003-0915.jpg)